2025 CPF Changes: Key Updates for Retirement Planning in Singapore

 What’s New?

-Starting 1 January 2025, CPF contribution rates for senior workers aged above 55 to 65 will increase by 1.5 percentage points.
+From 1 January 2025, CPF contribution rates for senior workers between the ages of 55 to 65 will increase by 1.5 percentage points.
 This includes a 0.5% increase from employers and a 1% increase from employees.

-The higher contribution rates mean more savings for senior workers, helping them accumulate retirement funds at a faster rate.
-This change is designed to support retirement adequacy and ensure that older workers have stronger financial security in their golden years.
+The higher contribution rates lead to greater savings for senior workers.
+This facilitates the faster accumulation of retirement funds, supporting retirement adequacy and ensuring that older workers enjoy stronger financial security in their golden years.

 3. Closure of CPF Special Account (SA) for Members Aged 55 and Above